|Michael Albright, Kentucky Underground Storage Tank Branch|

-Carol Eighmey has done "tanks work" in Missouri for 20 years, the last 16 as Executive Director of the Petroleum Storage Tank Insurance Fund.
-Well-known by UST/LUST regulators across the country, her experience includes knowledge of underground and aboveground tank regulations and equipment, cleanup technologies and costs, federal and state case law, and politics.
+Carol R. Eighmey has served as Executive Director of the Missouri’s Petroleum Storage Tank Insurance Fund for 18 years, an experience which has provided a broad base of knowledge of underground and aboveground tank regulations and equipment, cleanup technologies and costs, federal and state case law, and politics.
 She has served on several national committees, on the board of directors of NatLUST, and as a reviewer for EPA technical papers; she also regularly writes articles on UST-related topics for various publications.
-She has a B.S. in Applied Physics and an M.S. in Engineering Management from the Missouri University of Science and Technology.
+She has a BS in Applied Physics and a MS in Engineering Management from the Missouri University of Science and Technology.

 Denver, CO 80202